Juhl (Las Vegas): Operation

 Juhl ultimately opened in June 2009, with little fanfare.
 The project was valued at $178 million.
 As a result of its delayed opening, the project suffered the effects of the Great Recession.
 Juhl featured 341 units, but only 21 units (six percent) had closed escrow, and CityMark began offering discounts to buyers who did finalize their purchases.
 Much of Juhl's retail space was also vacant.

 ST Residential, at a cost of $14 million, purchased the project after the failure of Corus Bank in September 2009.
 In August 2011, Juhl still had 307 units left unsold.
 In 2013, ST Residential sold Juhl's 306 unsold units to a partnership between KRE Capital, based in California, and Dune Real Estate Partners, based in New York.
 The companies purchased the units under the name DK Las Vegas.
 Juhl's unsold units were turned into rentals, and the property was 95 percent occupied as of 2015.
 In 2016, the Juhl began offering an artist-in-residence program.

 On March 23, 2017, it was announced that Juhl's unsold units would be put on sale in late April 2017, while renewing some rental agreements to keep the building occupied.
 In 2018, the Juhl partnered with The Believer to begin a writer-in-residence program on the property.
 The program allowed writers to live and work in a Juhl loft with an attached studio.
+By 2022 the remaining condos were nearly fully sold.

 Features

 Juhl has a total of six residential buildings, which connect to each other.
 The Juhl property spans a city block, and includes 344 condominium units, some of which are located within the 15-story tower, the tallest building on the site.
 Units range from 600 sqft to nearly 2000 sqft.
 The 10th floor features a lounge known as Vino Deck.
 Juhl also includes a pool, an outdoor movie theater, and a CrossFit gym.
 A bike store opened at Juhl in 2013.
 In 2015, lease agreements were signed for six businesses – including restaurants and retailers – to open at the base of the complex.
 A 20000 sqft area on the ground floor, known as The Promenade at Juhl, celebrated its opening on November 17, 2016.
 It contains various businesses, including restaurants and retailers.
+The mixed use promenade has been cited as a model for other off-strip developments in Las Vegas.